The cheapest way to lay artificial grass: Cost-Effective Tips &Tricks

 5. Apply Infill and Final Touches

 • Even Distribution: Use a broom or spreader to spread sand infill evenly across the surface.
-Brush the turf to help distribute the Infill and support the grass fibres.
+Brush the turf to help distribute the Infill and support the grass fibers.

 6. Maintain Your New Lawn